 Facilitated by advancements in internet bandwidth, the SaaS delivery model has been viewed as preferable by customers for its ease of use and the reduction in overall cost, and as such an increasing number of companies are making the switch.

 Best SaaS startups in Europe

 Adverity helps marketing agencies, brands, and e-commerce retailers to maximize conversions through the use of data in order to make smarter marketing decisions.
 They also facilitate communication between companies and their customers, allowing them a better understanding of each other.

 Recommerce acts as a platform for e-commerce retailers, helping businesses create their online stores.
 The platform integrates with social media and includes a secure, built-in payment system, essentially simplifying the digitalization process for those looking to sell online.

-Proceedix provides a platform to manage workflows, making instruction and documentation both paperless and mobile friendly.
-Their platform allows it's clients to improve communication within their organization when working remotely, increasing overall productivity.
+Proceedix provides a platform to manage workflows, making instruction and documentation both paperless and mobile-friendly.
+Its platform allows its clients to improve communication within their organization when working remotely, increasing overall productivity.

 Enhancv offers job seekers a program to create attractive and outstanding CVs with minimal effort.
 With a broad spectrum of resume templates to choose from, the program includes an easy-to-use resume builder providing personal, yet professional features that simplify the process for its users.

 TalentLyft is a candidate sourcing system for recruiters.
 They help recruiters find 'passive candidates' quickly and effectively by using an automated tool to search for candidates with specific profiles across a range of online platforms.

 Omilia offers conversational artificial intelligence self-services intended to offer an integrated human-like conversational experience across all channels.
 The company develops a suite of proprietary technologies that enable businesses to digitally transform customer care and provide self-service via voice or text.